 Genre – LGBT/Contemporary

-I feel like Zenobia July could have handled the quarrel between the friends, much better, while others were pretty much amazed by the Zenobia hacker skill, I did not cause it so unrealistic the way she was handling and controlling another character in the game so that didn’t do it for me and at the beginning of the book I feel like the writing were a bit difficult to follow up.
+I felt like Zenobia July could have handled the quarrel between the friends, much better, while others were pretty much amazed by the Zenobia hacker skill, I was not as it was so unrealistic in the way she handled and controlled another character in the game which didn’t do it for me and at the beginning of the book.
+I felt like the writing was a bit difficult to follow up.

 “How can they not know?
 It just keeps happening that nobody sees and so I’ve kept going, but I’m always waiting for the hammer to fall, and I hate having this hammer over my head.
 I hate it”Zenobia

-- Do you think the book ‘Zenobia July’ could have handle the conflit better?
+- Do you think the book ‘Zenobia July’ could have handled the conflict better?

-- When it comes to coming out book what your favorite part?
-And What do you belive could have been done better?
+- When it comes to coming out book what is your favourite part?
+And What do you believe could have been done better?

 Thanks for the pleasant read!
 Ok break time is over and back to my homework.